 How to Delete Messages in iOS 7 & iOS 8

 The Messages app received a significant makeover post iOS 7, and like many other elements of iOS some of it’s functionality changed as well.
 Many users have noticed that the behavior to delete messages has changed, leading some to believe the deletion feature was removed from Messages entirely (it wasn’t).
-Let’s review how to remove segments of message threads in iOS 7, and also how to delete an entire message conversation from the app completely.
+Let’s review how to remove segments of message threads in iOS 7 and iOS 8, and also how to delete an entire message conversation from the app completely.

 Removing a message works the same for iMessages, multimedia messages, and for standard SMS text messages.
 To prevent any mistakes, you may want to adjust the setting to show full names within Messages before modifying or removing them.

 Delete Individual Segments of a Messages

 - Open the messages conversation, then tap and hold on any text or image within the message dialog